 I have a soft spot for cantata 73 because I love the way Herreweghe performs this, have listened to the 1990 recording many times since it came out, and then to the (better!)
 2013 recording.
 The best parts are the opening chorus and the bass aria (sung by Peter Kooy on both recordings) and I’m grateful for Eduard van Hengel’s Bach website (in Dutch) where I learned a lot about the many possible bits of reference in this cantata to other works.

 Listen first to Cantata 72 Alles nur nach Gottes willen by Bach Collegium Japan/Masaaki Suzuki on Spotify

-soloists: Rachel Nicholls (one of the most “boy soprano”-like voices today, I love it), Robin Blaze (counter-tenor), Peter Kooy (bass)
+soloists: Rachel Nicholls (one of the most “boy soprano”-like voices of the soprano soloists in that series, I love it), Robin Blaze (counter-tenor), Peter Kooy (bass)

-This recording is no longer available on YouTube, but if you you only have access to YouTube, you could listen to Gardiner’s recording instead.
+If you only have access to YouTube, you could listen to Montreal Baroque’s recording or to Gardiner’s recording instead.

 What to listen for in cantata 72:

 The most important words from the Bible text for this third Sunday after Epiphany (the story of Jesus cleansing a leper, from the gospel of Matthew):